web-infra-dev/rsbuild/packages/document/docs/en/guide/optimization/split-chunk.md

 ### Custom Group

-Builder supports custom group, which is more flexible than the built-in strategies, and simpler than writing bundler config.
+Rsbuild supports custom group, which is more flexible than the built-in strategies, and simpler than writing bundler config.

 For example, split the `axios` library under node_modules into `axios.js`: